ajschumacher/ajschumacher.github.io/20150119-gog_a_separate_layer_for_visualization/index.md

 -----

-Even though we collected data with Python, we can visualize it wherever we want, including inside `R`.
+Even though we collected data with Python, we can visualize it wherever we want, including back inside the RStudio interface.

 I haven't tried it, but it strikes me that it would be pretty straightforward to cobble together an RStudio-style Python IDE, at least with a REPL and `gog` visualization container, using existing components.

 -----

-# Thank you!
+Thank you!

 -----

 This is all very preliminary and there are no doubt a lot of complications and other things to consider.
-For the moment prototype work and issue-tracking is centralized around [ajschumacher/gog](https://github.com/ajschumacher/gog) on GitHub.

-Thank you!
+The question of how to manage possibly many `gog` visualization frontends or have any sort of dispatch system is not at all addressed, for instance.
+And there are a number of more or less related projects, which I've started to collect at [ajschumacher/gog](https://github.com/ajschumacher/gog).
+Any and all feedback, suggestions, or anything else appreciated!